 Provide strategic, effective non-executive leadership of policing.

-Working with the Executive and leadership teams of policing to provide both support and challenge to ensure policing is effective, efficient and forward-looking.
-Promoting best practice, research and debate around the future of policing in Scotland and championing the growth of evidence and data.
+Collaborating with the Executive and leadership teams of policing to provide both support and challenge to ensure policing is effective, efficient, and forward-looking.
+Promoting best practice, research, and debate around the future of policing in Scotland and championing the growth of evidence and data.

-Demonstrate and promote transparent governance and oversight of policing which is effective, proportionate, reflective of the public interest, consistent with the Authority's statutory duties and sufficiently adaptable to respond to changing circumstances.
+Demonstrate and promote transparent governance and oversight of policing.
+This will be effective, proportionate, reflective of the public interest and consistent with the Authority's statutory duties.
+Governance and oversight will be flexible to respond to changing circumstances.